jackie174/jackie174.github.io/README.md

 The home page based on CSS and HTML.
 The project pages are based on Bootstrap.
-I also use JS to write soem animation.
+I also use JS to write some animation.